microsoft/bobsql/demos/rhelsummit2018/columnstore/readme.md

 Bring up the powerbi_qdb_query_3.sql in SSMS and observe its execution plan.
 Note two things

 The CCI scan operations using Batch

 The XML shows SegmentReads and SegmentSkips.
-The skips are the rowgroup elimination One of the keys to getting these skips was to build a clustered index for both of these tables on the date columns and then build a CCI on top of these with DROP_EXISTING.
-So the segments are based on date time ranges since most of the expensive queries in TPC-H are always looking a date ranges
+The skips are the rowgroup elimination

+One of the keys to getting these skips was to build a clustered index for both of these tables on the date columns and then build a CCI on top of these with DROP_EXISTING.
+So the segments are based on date time rangessince most of the expensive queries in TPC-H are always looking a date ranges